-13. The types of motions and ways to engage in debate that shall be used at OSSTF/FEESO meetings are set forth in the MOTIONS & ENGAGING IN DEBATE Table.
+14. The types of motions and ways to engage in debate that shall be used at OSSTF/FEESO meetings are set forth in the Provincial Rules of Order Bylaw 20, Table 2 MOTIONS & ENGAGING IN DEBATE (https://bit.ly/OSSTFconstitution2023-24).